skatcat31/william-sonoma-challenge/README.md

 It does however run into the issue of longer times to load, and slower parsing times.
 Performance drops from 100 in audits and that's not cool!

 Plus because CORS would be broken anyways you'd only get the static JSON file that was downloaded BEFORE starting development instead of the latest version from `https://www.westelm.com/services/catalog/v4/category/shop/new/all-new/index.json` on each refresh

+# Running the Server and Visiting the Site

+## Requirements
+ - An ES6 compatible version of NodeJS

+Open a command prompt and use node to launch `server.js` and visit your loopback adapter on the declared port or the default port of 3000 to see the page

+## Environment Variables
+ - `PORT`: Number, the port you would like to run on.
+If not provided it will run on port 3000

+## Visual Studio Code
+The debugger will successfully launch the server with the included `launch.json` configuration

+# Tests

+## Requirements
+ - An ES6 compatible version of NodeJS and NPM

+Run `npm run tests` and check if any errors come up.
+It will perform an install and then run the test.

 # The Product List